Linf0rd/random-password-generator/README.md

 # Random Password Generator
-This is a simple Bash script that generates random passwords and allows the user to store them in a password manager.
+This is a Bash script that generates random passwords and allows the user to store them in a password manager.

 ## Features
 - Generate random passwords of any length between 8 and 48 characters.